MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_2/index.md

 ### **Question 1.3**
 Set up your signal generator to output a 0 to 3.3V **triangle wave**.
 This is one of the waveforms available on the lab signal generators, and looks like an up-down-up-down line.
 Remember to adjust the amplitude such that the minimum voltage is 0, not -(3.3÷2)V. Connect this to V<sub>signal</sub> of your circuit.
 What do you expect the output to look like on an oscilloscope?

-If you think you know, conenct both your circuit's output and input to the oscilloscope.
+If you think you know, connect both your circuit's output and input to the oscilloscope.
 What happens if you then vary the reference voltage?
 Do you see what you were expecting?

 {:.important}
 > **This setup forms part of the demonstration for Practical 2.
 Make sure your final circuit can be connected to a signal generator and the output plotted on your oscilloscope.**